LeoCR/react-restaurant-admin-crud/README.md

 # react-restaurant-admin-crud

-This project require another project as backend [Server Nodejs](https://github.com/LeoCR/server-nodejs-restaurant).
+The purpose of this project is show you how to interact React and Redux with Nodejs and MySQL as Database.This project require another project as backend [Server Nodejs](https://github.com/LeoCR/server-nodejs-restaurant).

 ## User Interfaces